workshopdemos/doggos-gse/README.md

 **Note: There is already a backend setup for the build on the mainframe side.**

-- Issue the CTRL+SHIFT+P/CMD+SHIFT+P to open a VSCode Command Palette.
-- Choose the `Tasks: Run task` option from the list.
-- Use the tasks starting with the `DOGGOS` prefix.
-  - You need to use the task: `DOGGOS: create endevor service profile` first, to create an Endevor service profile.
-    **Note: this profile helps us to connect to the Endevor backend environment.**
-    **Note: you only need to run this task once, the profile will be saved in the file system.**
+- You need to use the [VSCode task](#how-to-execute-vscode-tasks): `DOGGOS: create endevor service profile` first, to create an Endevor service profile. **Note: this profile helps us to connect to the Endevor backend environment.
+You only need to run this task once, the profile will be saved in the file system.**
-  - You can use the task `DOGGOS: build the source code` to build the source code.
+- You can use the [VSCode task](#how-to-execute-vscode-tasks): `DOGGOS: build the source code` to build the source code.
 - Review the task output and the listings in the output directory.

 **Note: the building process may end up with no generation.
 It means that there were no changes in the source code, in that case, try to add some comment into it and rebuild it, just to trigger the build.**